hiroki-kozuki/MWPC-Simulation/README.md

 Four configurations are presented with different number of layers and cathode architectures (foil vs. wires).

 The program runs of Garfield++, which requires C++, CMake, GNU tools, and ROOT.
 OpenMP is optional for accelerating the simulation (remove OpenMP requirements from CMakeLists.txt if you wish to not use it).
-You can either install Garfiled++ or build it from source following this Garfield++ [User Guide](https://garfieldpp.web.cern.ch/documentation/).
+You can either install Garfiled++ or build it from source by following this Garfield++ [User Guide](https://garfieldpp.web.cern.ch/documentation/), "Chapter 2 - Getting Started".